JPMoranSmith/hello-world/README.md

 # hello-world
-the first repo i made
+the first repo
-this was made by me for the first time
+this was made by me for the first time here is the 2nd edit